 What is erythema multiforme?

-Erythema multiforme is a skin disorder that's considered to be an allergic reaction to drugs or an infection.
-Symptoms are symmetrical, red, raised skin areas that can appear all over the body, although they seem to be more noticeable on the fingers and toes.
+Erythema multiforme is a skin disorder that's considered to be an allergic reaction to medicine or an infection.
+Symptoms are symmetrical, red, raised skin areas that can appear all over the body.
+They do seem to be more noticeable on the fingers and toes.
 These patches often look like "targets" (dark circles with purple-grey centers).
-The skin condition may be chronic and usually lasts for two to four weeks each time.
+The skin condition may happen over and over again, and usually lasts for 2 to 4 weeks each time.

 What are the symptoms of erythema multiforme?

 The following are the most common symptoms of erythema multiforme:

 Sudden, red patches and blisters, usually on the palms of hands, soles of feet, and face